According to the very popular quote by Brian Halligan, “Just because you are the loudest, doesn’t make you right.”

 - Traditional marketing is a bit more expensive choice than digital marketing.
 TV ads are usually dominated by large-scale businesses that can easily afford them.

-- Although the reach is more extensive, but you may end up advertising to people who don’t even need your services.
+- Although the reach is more extensive, you may end up advertising to people who don’t even need your services.

 What is Digital Marketing?

-Digital marketing refers to any form of promotion that is done online.
+Digital marketing refers to any type of promotion that is done online.
 This includes social media marketing, email marketing, search engine optimization (SEO), content marketing, and online advertising.
 Digital marketing is a two-way communication method, where the business sends out the message, and the customer can respond or engage with the message in real time.